 MySQL

-Datafly Signal delivers events to MySQL for widely adopted, high-performance relational database storage with broad ecosystem support.
+Datafly Signal writes first-party events into a MySQL table for high-performance relational storage with JSON column support and broad ecosystem compatibility.

 Prerequisites